team-vision2020/final-update-md/main.md

 TODO: Add missing image
 -->

 Given the scant amount of existing literature on the problem of filter identification aside from ie_[^ieee_inversion], there were no established processes for filtering large numbers of images using commercial filters.
 We were prompted to create our own image filtering pipeline.
 Since Instagram filters are not available outside of their platform, we imitated these filters by manually modifying each color curve.
-We referenced channel adjustment code from an online article Instafilters, which uses numpy functions, specifically linspace| and interp`, to modify the color curves of each specific channel.
+We referenced channel adjustment code from an online article Instafilters, which uses `numpy` functions, specifically `linspace` and `interp`, to modify the color curves of each specific channel.
 We obtained curve parameters for each filter from Instafilters_tutorial and passed them onto the channel adjustment code to create an imitation of commercial filters.
 We then run each imitation filter over our library of unfiltered images to create our dataset.

 ## Filter classification
 Our approach to filter classification takes in an input image and outputs a probability vector for the possible filters applied to the input image.
 We utilize a neural network model to generate this probability vector from features extracted from the input image.

+We adapt the architecture described in

 For feature extraction, because color curves are a major component of many of the popular image filters, we decided to use color histograms to extract global color information from the image.
 Furthermore, because these color curve modifications are often applied independently in each RGB channel, we create separate color intensity histograms for each color channel and concatenate them together to generate the features for a given image.